 He serves on the Commission for Independent Schools for the New England Association of Schools and Colleges, the agency responsible for accrediting all Catholic schools in New England.
 He has served on the Professional Development Committee, Curriculum Committee, and Technology Committee for the Diocese of Norwich.
 In addition to his CT state certification as a school administrator and physical education teacher, he also possesses a 6th year professional certificate in administration from Sacred Heart University and has completed the Emmaus Leadership Program for Catholic School Principals.

-Ms. Ruvolo has been teaching in Catholic Schools for nearly 30 years in grades PK through 8th grade.
+Mrs. Ruvolo has been teaching in Catholic Schools for nearly 30 years in grades PK through 8th grade.
 She received her Bachelor’s degree in Elementary Education from the University of N. Florida and is certified in Elementary Education, Middle School Social Studies as well as Middle School Integrated Learning.
-Ms. Ruvolo has a Masters in Curriculum and Instruction and was inducted into the Kappa Delta Pi honor society for educators .
-She is has also been a member of NEASC visiting accreditation committees in New England as well as visiting committees in Florida.
+Mrs. Ruvolo has a Masters in Curriculum and Instruction and was inducted into the Kappa Delta Pi honor society for educators .
+She is also been a member of a NEASC visiting accreditation committee in New England.

 Mrs. Hoover is an Educational Technologist who brings many years of experience to this position.
 She graduated magna cum laude with a BS in Elementary Education from SUNY Oneonta, and has a MS in Instructional Design Technology from St. Joseph's University in Philadelphia.
 She has been teaching, and writing for the education industry, for over 20 years.
 She is an avid reader, puzzler, and golfer and enjoys spending time with her husband and three children.